 Club drug addiction treatment

 It is important to understand that club drugs are highly addictive, regardless of the type or the substances they contain.
-As current studies have shown, all of the above-mentioned drugs – ketamine, flunitrazepam, GHB, molly (MDMA), and ecstasy - play a definite influence on one's health, both physically and mentally.
+As current studies have shown, all of the above-mentioned drugs – ketamine, flunitrazepam, GHB, molly (MDMA), and ecstasy - may play a definite influence on one's health, both physically and mentally.
 Teenagers and young people are prone to such addictions, given their social nature, requiring specialized intervention to recover.
-Left unaddressed, there is a definite possibility of severe health consequences.
+Left unaddressed, there is a possibility of severe health consequences.

 Unfortunately, these drugs are often consumed in social settings, with peer pressure reinforcing the drug abuse.
 Within a group of people, one might feel pressured to take the drug or consume more quantities than desired.
-It is important to understand That these drugs also have psychological effect, leaving one with the belief that it is impossible to function without them.
-Given all these effects and changes, it should come as no surprise that these types of addiction can be difficult to overcome without specialized intervention.
+It is important to understand that these drugs also have psychological effect, leaving one with the belief that it is impossible to function without them.
+Given all these effects and changes, it may come as no surprise that these types of addiction can be difficult to overcome without specialized intervention.

 Effect of addiction to club drugs